ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/how-to/using-timeonly-and-dateonly.markdown

 {PANEL: Convert and Use Date/TimeOnly Without Affecting Your Existing Data}

-It is possible to covert via patch or query, but it is far more efficient to do so in a [static index](../../indexes/map-indexes).

-   * Patch changes your existing data, which may cause problems with existing logic that uses that data.
-   * Queries become slow if they are defined with demanding processes.
-     Also, queries will need to process all of your data every time.
 * [Static indexes](../../indexes/indexing-basics) process new data in the background, including calculations and converstions to DateOnly/TimeOnly values, which can be used as ticks,
   so that the data is ready at query time when you [query the index](../../indexes/querying/basics#example-iv---querying-a-specified-index).
     * These indexes do all of the calculations on the entire dataset defined the first time they run, and then they only need to process changes in data, which is far less expensive than running the calculations and conversions on the entire dataset each time with a query.

 {INFO: Ticks}
 To be able to use ticks as DateOnly or TimeOnly, you must create a **static index** that computes the conversion from strings.